alexflint/go-arg/README.md

 (ie. not setting `Help` explicitly) will default to `[]string{"-h", "--help"}` to emulate the original behaviour.

+At most one long and one short option should be supplied in `config.Help`.

 ```go
 var args struct {
 	Hostname string `arg:"-h" default:"127.0.0.1"`